Postgraduate PgCert

 What about after uni?

-The National Institute for Clinical Excellence (NICE) stipulates CBT as the therapy of choice for anxiety, depression, addictive behaviour and anxiety disorders.
-This course supplements counsellors, psychotherapists and health care professionals training, leading to increased employability opportunities.
+The National Institute for Clinical Excellence (NICE) stipulates CBT as the therapy of choice for anxiety, depression, addictive behaviour, and anxiety disorders.
+This course supplements the training of counsellors, psychotherapists, and healthcare professionals, leading to increased employability opportunities.

 Requirements